Marnack/advtrains_livery_tools/README.md

 Please see the README file in each of the included mod folders for detailed information.

 - **AdvTrains Livery Database** - This mod provides an API for AdvTrains mods to register their wagons and associated livery information with a non-persistent in-game database for sharing with other mods.
 Other mods can then use this data to preview, manipulate or apply livery designs to registered wagons.
-- **AdvTrains Livery Designer** - This mod provides an in-game tool that enables players to view and modify the livery of their wagons.  *The wagons must be from participating mods that register their wagons with the AdvTrains Livery Designer and that have livery information added to the AdvTrains Livery Database.*  The **Classic Coaches** mod is an example of a participating mod.
+- **AdvTrains Livery Designer** - This mod provides an in-game tool that enables players to view and modify the livery of their wagons.  *The wagons must be from participating mods that register their wagons with the AdvTrains Livery Designer and that have livery information added to the AdvTrains Livery Database.*

 ## Design Goals